-Of late, the Indian economy is undergoing slowdown due to low income and associated low purchasing power of people at the aggregate level.
+Of late, the Indian economy is undergoing a slowdown due to low income and associated low purchasing power of people at the aggregate level.
 Such disquieting socio-economic situation in India has further been compounded by the fact of the outbreak of pandemic Novel coronavirus.
 Needless to mention, the COVID-19 pandemic has already been seen to be not only a life-threatening health concern but has posed serious economic jeopardy as well.
 The ongoing halt in nationwide socio-economic activities as a response to fight the outbreak puts forward a few key challenges to the governments.
 A permanent rise in the demand for public health is evident.
-A temporary rise in unemployment results in millions to become dependent upon government for their basic needs, in particular, food.
+A temporary rise in unemployment results in millions becoming dependent upon the government for their basic needs, in particular, food.
 In terms of the service delivery related issues, it is finally imperative to critically assess decentralized governance in India.

 Perturbed Vulnerable Socioeconomic Groups

 Table 1 presents the percentage shares of the income group-wise suicide cases over the years.
-The incidence of suicide victims remained more or less consistent to about 13 million per year during this studied time-period.
-The data obtained from the report on “Accidental Deaths and Suicides in India” published by National Crime Record Bureau (NCRB) of Ministry of Home Affairs for the period ranging from 2014 to 2018 (latest available).
-The NCRB started providing the data on the incidence of suicides for daily wage earners from 2014 onward.
+The incidence of suicide victims remained more or less consistent at about 13 million per year during this studied time-period.
+The data obtained from the report on “Accidental Deaths and Suicides in India” published by the National Crime Record Bureau (NCRB) of the Ministry of Home Affairs for the period ranging from 2014 to 2018 (latest available).
+The NCRB started providing data on the incidence of suicides for daily wage earners from 2014 onward.
 However, this table explicates a strong negative relationship between income level and suicide cases.
 With the increase in income level, the incidence of suicide markedly drops.
 The share of the population who committed suicide with below 0.1 million annual income in the total number of suicide cases has remained more than 65 percent during this entire five-year period.

-The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of The Eastern Herald.
+The views and opinions expressed in this opinion article are those of the author(s) and do not necessarily reflect the official policy or position of The Eastern Herald.